ViewSonic Library > Education > Teaching with Technology > Video-Assisted Learning: Using Educational Videos to Teach

 Cognitive abilities refer to abilities and skills relating to the brain.
 These can be things like language acquisition, fine motor skills, and critical thinking.
 Video-assisted learning is great for developing cognitive abilities from both a shallow and a deep-learning level.
 One well-known benefit is the promotion of creativity.
 But there are numerous other benefits for videos as well.

 When using videos to promote cognitive ability, keep in mind that they are not successful on their own.
 In fact, research from the Society for Research in Children Development shows that videos can have no bearing on a child if there is not an active watching intent.
+Another study found that educational videos with deeper processing tasks and higher cognitive engagement were associated with better learning outcomes.

 This means a child watching Dora the Explorer, despite the awesome scriptwriting, will not become fluent in another language unless they actively engaged in the show and use these skills in a face-to-face environment.

-With that in mind, if you use videos as a supplementary asset, it is beneficial for cognitive ability in certain age groups.
+So if you use videos as a supplementary asset, it is beneficial for cognitive ability in certain age groups.
 If you want to use videos to help with things like language, motor skills, or other brain-related skills, always continue the video with actionable activities like worksheets, reflective discussions, or prompting.

 Inclusivity

 Inclusive classrooms are becoming more important in the modern classroom setting, although exact definitions of the term can vary.
 Some define it as a place where multicultural education is fostered while others define it simply as classrooms that include students with special needs, impairments, or disabilities in a general education class.
-Whichever definition you choose to use, what is important is the impact VAL can have.
+Whichever definition you choose to use, what is important is the impact video-assisted learning can have.

-How to Use Educational Videos
+How Do I Use Videos for Teaching?

 Implementing video-assisted learning is quite easy.
 All you need is a display, projector, or even a smartphone.
 If you want to start implementing more complex methods of video-assisted learning, there are more advanced tools available that will help you capitalize specifically on the positive benefits.
-But first, here are some basic considerations when implementing VAL.
+But first, here are some basic considerations when implementing video-assisted learning.

 Survey Your Students